MEGA65/mega65-libc/README.md

 To use these functions you must include `time.h`

+## Full Colour Mode I/O

+The `fcio` portion of the mega65-libc takes care of displaying text and images in full colour & super-extended character modes.
+It has its own tutorial, located <a href="https://steph72.github.io/fcio-tutorial/">here.</a>

 ## Text Console I/O

 The `conio.h` file is projected to support all MEGA65 text features in the future.